A Brief History of Camp Ripley

 The location of Camp Ripley was selected in 1929 by Minnesota’s Adjutant General, Ellard Walsh, who had been seeking a suitable replacement for Camp Lakeview, the Guard's small, outmoded 200-acre training camp on Lake Pepin near Lake City.
 In use since 1888, Camp Lakeview was lovely but totally inadequate for the needs of a twentieth century army.
 With help from state Senator Christian Rosenmeier of Little Falls, Walsh finally identified a large tract of land--a combination of fields and forest--located seven miles north of Little Falls along the west bank of the upper Mississippi River.
 By coincidence, the acreage incorporated the remains of Fort Ripley, a frontier army garrison from 1849-1877, and Camp Ripley took its name from the old fort.

 Construction of buildings, utilities, field ranges, and roads began in 1930.
 By June 1931, when the first troops arrived for training, the cantonment area included a water tower, headquarters building, maintenance building, supply warehouse, and six company-size mess halls.
 It marked the beginning of a steady progression of construction.
-By 1940, the post was capable of housing 12,000 troops at one time.
+By 1940, the post was capable of housing up to 12,000 troops at one time.
 One of Camp Ripley's most recognizable features, the skillfully crafted 40-foot black granite entrance towers, flanking gateposts, and thick walls marking the cantonment area's main gate and south boundary, was built under the auspices of the Works Project Administration (WPA).
 Begun in 1934, the entire project took eight years to complete.
 The 3,400-foot wall, punctuated by octagonal turrets, was laid dry, hand-placed without mortar.
 WPA workers did nearly all the construction on post between 1934 and 1942.

 Other unusual construction during this time included the building known as Nelson Hall.
 Once the camp headquarters and officers billet, it is today used by the Minnesota Department of Natural Resources (DNR).
 The interior contains beautiful maple and birch paneling salvaged from the old state capitol building before that building was demolished in 1940.
 Also salvaged from the old capitol was a large stained glass window that was eventually incorporated into the post chapel, which was built in 1970.
 "Valhalla," an authentic Norwegian-style log chalet, was constructed in a secluded pine grove in 1934 as a hideaway for Minnesota's governors and visiting VIPs.
 In 1961, Gov. Elmer L. Anderson coined it as “Valhalla,” after the great hall of Odin in Norse mythology, and the name stuck.